 Part B is Medical Insurance

 - Monthly Premium to carry.
-If you started Medicare in year 2016 or after your Part B premium is $148.50 monthly.
+The base premium to have Part B is $170.10 in 2022.
 You may pay more due to what is known as the income-related monthly adjustment amount (IRMAA).
 Your IRMAA surcharge is based on your modified adjusted gross income reported on your federal tax return from two years ago.
 See chart below.

 - Annual Deductible of $233.00 for 2022